Admissions at Our Campuses in Philadelphia, PA, Cherry Hill, NJ, and West Atlantic City, NJ

 - Complete an admissions interview with an Admissions Representative

 - Achieve a passing score on required entrance exams

 There are also a few program-specific admission requirements, which are detailed in our School Catalog.

 Prism Career Institute has three locations in Philadelphia, West Atlantic City, and Cherry Hill, and we are proud to provide our students with in-depth, career-focused medical training.
 Our programs have been developed to provide our students with classroom education and hands-on training so they can become the best healthcare professionals possible.
 Our classes start regularly throughout the year so you can start improving your future career opportunities at any time.

 We also have career advisors available to help each student from the beginning of their program to choosing a profession.
 Once our students graduate, they have access to Prism Career Institute’s extensive network of employers and industry professionals who assist in networking and advancing careers.

 Contact an Admissions Representative Today

 One of the best decisions you can make for yourself is to continue your education and start a career you’re truly passionate about.
 Our admission representatives work with each applicant personally to discuss career goals and research career options.
 During your visit, we will provide a tour of the campus and answer any questions you have.
 You may also meet with a Financial Aid Representative to determine financial aid eligibility.
-For more information, contact Prism Career Institute today in Philadelphia, Cherry Hill, or Egg Harbor.
+For more information, contact Prism Career Institute today in Philadelphia, Cherry Hill, or West Atlantic City.